wongjiahau/Pineapple/docs/Features/020-Variables.md

 let x mutable = 0
 x = 1 // No error
 ```

+!!! tip
     This feature is implemented on purpose to discourage programmers from mutating variables all the time.
     So, instead of creating one variables and change it all the time, **you should create as many variables as you want**!

 ## Default non-nullablility
 By default, you cannot assign ``nil` to a mutable variable.